digideskio/garena.github.io/source/_posts/2015-10-15-memory-leak-caused-by-drawable-in-gingerbread.markdown

 This piece of code is very simple.
 In an Activity, we would like to get a Drawable from a LRU cache, and then show the Drawable in a ImageView inside the Activity.
 Could you figure out anything wrong with this piece of code?

 Actually, this piece of code would cause memory leak in Gingerbread devices.
-When the Activity is destroyed, the LRU cache would likely continue to keep a strong reference of the Drawable.
-The Drawable would still keep a strong reference of the View.
+When the Activity is destroyed, the LRU cache would likely continue to keep a strong reference of the Drawable, and the Drawable would still keep a strong reference of the View.
 Therefore, the whole Activity, as well as everything inside the Activity would be memory leaked.

 ##Reason
 The memory leak is caused by a small “bug” in the design of the Drawable object in Gingerbread.